ethereum/remix-ide/README.md

 - Click 'Load unpacked extension...' to pop up a file-selection dialog
 - Select your `remix-ide` folder

+## Run Remix-IDE as docker container image
+Build the container image

 ## Documentation

 To see details about how to use Remix for developing and/or debugging Solidity contracts, please see [our documentation page](https://remix.readthedocs.io)